Aleks Le

-Aleks Le is an American-based voice actor recognized for his performances in English-language dubs of anime, video games, and animated series.
-He rose to prominence as the voice of Zenitsu Agatsuma in Demon Slayer: Kimetsu no Yaiba and later played the lead role of Sung Jin-woo in Solo Leveling, earning the award for Best Voice Artist Performance (English) at the 2025 Crunchyroll Anime Awards.
-He has also voiced in titles such as Street Fighter, Final Fantasy VII Rebirth, and Tokyo Revengers.
+Aleks Min Le (born March 12, 1999) is an American voice actor recognized for his performances in English-language dubs of anime, video games, and animated series.
+He rose to prominence as the English voice of Zenitsu Agatsuma in Demon Slayer: Kimetsu no Yaiba.
+He won Best Voice Artist Performance (English) at the 2025 Crunchyroll Anime Awards for his role as Sung Jin-woo in Solo Leveling.
+Other notable voice roles include Luke Sullivan in the Street Fighter series, the protagonist in Persona 3 Reload, Sonon Kusakabe in Final Fantasy VII Rebirth, Matt Murdock / Daredevil in Marvel Rivals, and Manjiro "Mikey" Sano in Tokyo Revengers.
 Le is represented by Atlas Talent Agency and has made guest appearances at conventions including Anime Expo and Otakon.

 Early life and education

-Le was born on March 12 in Hanoi, Vietnam.
-He moved to the United States at the age of 10 and learned English by watching cartoons and playing video games.
-He had an admiration of anime, and often drew Kakashi Hatake from Naruto, initially being aspired to become a manga artist before shifting his focus to acting and voice acting.
+Le was born in Hanoi, Vietnam.
+He lived in several countries across Asia before moving to the United States at the age of 10.
+Having no understanding of the English Language prior to his arrival, he had taught himself by watching cartoons and playing video games.
+He had an admiration for anime, and often drew Kakashi Hatake from Naruto, initially being aspired to become a manga artist from a young age.

+Le moved to Vancouver, Canada alone during his adolescence.
+He became interested in powerlifting at the age of 14.
+Wanting to become a personal trainer, he stopped after an injury to his elbow and shoulder.

+He did freelance work as both an artist and graphic designer and had even designed a logo for a local restaurant.
+Additionally, He began a job delivering mail for a local post office.

+Le later moved to Florida due to a visa expiration.
+He briefly attended community college before dropping out to completely shift his focus to voice acting.
 Unable to afford formal acting classes, he began studying his favorite performances to recreate them.
 In an interview with Tokyo Weekender, he stated that he would "do 16-18 hour days of just practicing and doing auditions."